lulzzz/TrakHound-DataClient/README.md

 #### Scan Interval
 ###### *(XmlAttribute : scanInterval)*
-The interval (in milliseconds) at which the network will be scanned for new devices. *If omitted, the network will only be scanned when the DataClient is initially started.*
+The interval (in milliseconds) at which the network will be scanned for new devices. *If omitted, the network will only be scanned when the DataClient is initially started.* *Note: If needed at all, it is recommended to keep this interval set high since the network will receive a Ping on all nodes which can lead to Anti-Virus/Security software flagging the application.*

 ### Ports
 Used to filter the ports to scan. *If omitted, the default port range of 5000 - 5010 will be used.*